Skip to main content

 Next is handling their belongings.
 Most of the kids are generally possessive and get upset if they lose their favourite items.
 They are still those little beings vulnerable to take care of their belongings.
 It is quite natural for the kids to lose their belongings and at the same time it is tough for anyone to trace it amongst the whole bunch.
 Best way is to label everything that you send with them, like their school bag, lunch bag, lunch and snack boxes, water bottles, caps, jackets, mittens, shoes, stationery and if possible dresses too.

-How to dress for school: Here, most of the school boards leave the responsibility for students dress to students and their parents/ guardians, while few school boards have a mandatory dress code (uniform).
+How to dress for school: When it comes for dressing to school, most of the school boards let the students and parents decide, while a few have mandatory dress code (uniform).
 Since the weather is unstable, I mandatorily have light jackets all round the year.
 Of course, dresses and accessories change according to the weather.
-Other aspect we need to be mindful is, kids outgrow their wardrobe quickly.
-So I keep a tab on his outfits and change them time-to-time, while I donate the good ones and discard the rest.

 What food to pack: If your child is a picky eater or someone who doesn't eat on own like mine, it is time for us to experiment.
 I have an article exclusively on how I handle my kid's lunch box.
 You may read it here.
 I upload kid's lunch and snack ideas on my youtube channel.
 Do take a look for some ideas.
-Also check for any food restrictions by the school board.
-In our case, schools are nut-free.
-So sending nuts or nut butters is a big No-No.
+Schools usually inform parents about any food restrictions that apply to all students.
+In our case, it's a nut-free policy.
+So sending nuts or nut butters in school lunches is a big No-No.

-When it comes to packing their lunch or snacks, use easy to open boxes as most of the kids at this stage struggle opening certain type of containers/ bottles.
+When it comes to packing their lunch or snacks, use easy to open boxes as most of the kids at this age struggle opening certain type of containers/ bottles.
 Though I personally do not prefer plastic, I decided not to give him stainless steel or glass containers this early, to avoid any accidents.
 Instead I use BPA-free lunch boxes by Sistema and Bentgo.
-You can find my review on these items on my youtube handle.
+You can also check out my detailed review of these on my Youtube channel.

-Also at least from a week before FDS, make your kid practice unaided using the water bottle, snack and lunch boxes that you intend to send to school, so that it doesn't come as a surprise to him on his first day and can be independent while eating.
-As days progress, you and your child will find out what works well for you both, whether it is the box, water bottle or food.
+It's a good idea to make your child practice at home, at least a week before the school starts, using the same water bottle, snack and lunch boxes you plan to send to school.
+This way it doesn't feel new on the first day and they can eat more independently.
+With time, you and your child will figure out what works best, be it the lunch box, water bottle or even the food you pack.

 What to pack in back pack: Our regional school board doesn't expect KG children to bring any supplies.
 All that they need is a back pack spacious enough to carry their lunch bag, water bottle, jacket and a folder.
 I have seen many KG kids bring way too big or small backpacks.
 So ensure the bag is just big enough to house these items.
-Few school boards might ask you to send stationery, books, sanitizers, wipes, sandwich bags etc. But generally this would be a one time affair, where you will hand over the bulk of supplies on their first day of school to the Teachers.
+Few school boards might ask you to send stationery, books, sanitizers, wipes, sandwich bags etc. But generally this would be a one time affair, where you will hand over the bulk of supplies to the Teachers on the first day of school.

-My suggestion is to start early and have a list to avoid last minute rush.
-Ironically, any amount of preparation doesn't warrant us few misses.
-That's absolutely OK.
-We are just beginners like our kids.
-We all will evolve in the process.
-Enjoy this very special moment in your child's life and make lot of wonderful memories!!
+I suggest starting early, prepare a list and get everything ready ahead of time to avoid the last minute rush.
+Ironically, any amount of preparation doesn't warrant us few misses and that's absolutely OK.
+Just like our kids, we are beginners too and we'll all evolve in the process.
+So embrace this special milestone in your child's life and focus on making a lot of wonderful memories!!

 Comments